fd0/grobi/README.md

 Application Options:
   -v, --verbose   Be verbose (false)
   -C, --config=   Read config from this file
+  -n, --dry-run   Only print what commands would be executed without actually
+                  runnig them
+  -i, --interval= Number of seconds between polls, set to zero to disable
+                  polling (5)
-  -n, --dry-run   Only print what commands would be executed without actually runnig them -i, --interval= Number of seconds between polls, set to zero to disable polling (5) -p, --pause=    Number of seconds to pause after a change was executed (2)
+  -p, --pause=    Number of seconds to pause after a change was executed (2) -l, --logfile=  Write log to file

 Help Options:
   -h, --help      Show this help message